heysafronov/mangosteen-chat/README.md

 # Interactive Web Chat
 >Note.
-This application is in alpha phase.
+This application is in beta phase.
 However, it is workable and safe.

 Single page application.
 Vanilla JavaScript Components.